St Mary's Campus

 Refreshments and Social Programme

-All students get refreshments (tea and coffee) mid-morning and mid-afternoon during the core Monday to Friday programme which are served near to where your classes are taught.
+All students get refreshments (tea and coffee) every morning during the core Monday to Friday programme which are served near to where your classes are taught.

 I have had such an amazing time living in halls.
 It is a great chance to meet and get to know new people from other courses that truly become friends.
 There is such a buzz around the University and living in halls means you don't miss a moment of this.”